 Mack Hill Garden

-New for 2021, is our auxiliary market garden.
+The Mack Hill Garden is our auxiliary market garden.
 Here we grow larger lower-maintenance, but high value staples that take a lot of space.
 We take the same approach as our original market garden mixing annual beds with perennial beds.
 The challenge with the garden at Mack Hill is its remoteness.
 In permaculture speak, this garden would be in zone three.
 Permaculture zones reflect the amount of visitations you have in an area.
 Our kitchen garden would be in zone one.
 Because it's right out our front door, it gets visited several times a day.
 Our primary market garden and chickens are in zone two because they are just beyond that and get visited only a couple of times a day.

 Mack Hill is a short walk away from our main operation, so there is no power or water and it has increased pressure from wildlife.
 Because of this, we've had to get creative with our solutions for garden security and soil building.